P ≠ NP Proof

 question some other way?”

-four ones mentioned above: These ways do not specify type, structure, form, code, nature, shape or kind of computation,
+besides the four ones mentioned above: These ways do not specify type, structure, form, code, nature, shape or kind of computation,

 neither structure (or lack thereof) of data –